sgmarius/power-bi-training/Slides.md

 ### ![width:40px](./PowerBI-Icons/SVG/Dataflow.svg) Dataflows
 - Developed only in the `Power BI Service`
-- Uses a module called `PowerQuery` meant to extract and transform data
+- Uses a module called `Power Query` meant to extract and transform data
 - Accessible, yet customizable, through its syntax called `M`
 - Offers a crude data storage solution